 Taking Charge of My Life and Health

-The Introduction to Whole Health is the first of two learning opportunities specifically associated with the EO for transitioning Service members.
+The Introduction to Whole Health is the first of two learning opportunities.
 VHA facilities offer this two-hour group-based, peer-led session twice a month.
 The session explains the Whole Health approach to care on both the national and local levels.

-Participants in the Introduction to Whole Health session are encouraged to join the second of two learning opportunities — a 9-week Taking Charge of My Life and Health peer-led group course.
+Participants in the Introduction to Whole Health session are encouraged to join the second of two learning opportunities; the multi-week Taking Charge of My Life and Health peer-led group course.
 This multi-week session provides an opportunity for more self-exploration, self-care, and goal creation around what really matters to the Veteran.